 lowercase: lowercase "HELLO WORLD"

-capitalize: capitalize "hello world"
+capitalize: capitalize "hello world from bash"

-rot13: rot13 "hello world"
+rot13: rot13 "Hello World"

-join: join "," "one" "two" "three"
+join: join "," "apple" "banana" "cherry"

-substring: substring "hello world" 3 5
+substring: substring "Hello World" 6 5

-repeat: repeat "hello" 3
+repeat: repeat "Hello " 3

-shuffle: shuffle "hello world"
+shuffle: shuffle "Hello"

 random_string: random_string 10